 in document custodian arrangements when it sends the

-The transferor servicer must provide the existing document custodian and the new document custodian with an electronic tape that provides certain loan-level information for each mortgage loan for which custodial documents are being transferred.
+The transferor servicer must provide the existing document custodian and the new document custodian with a data file that provides certain loan-level information for each loan for which custodial documents are being transferred.
 The servicer must include the documentation in a separate loan file for each loan being transferred.
-When the servicer sends individual files, it should band (or box) them together with the trial balance to ensure that the new document custodian can associate the documents with the correct MBS pool.
+When the servicer sends individual files, it should band (or box) them together with the trial balance to ensure that the new document custodian can associate the documents with what is delivered in each box.